Stanko Horvat

-Stanko Horvat (12 March 1930 - 30 October 2006, Zagreb), Croatian composer and music pedagogue.
+Stanko Horvat (12 March 1930 - 30 October 2006, Zagreb) was a Croatian composer and music pedagogue.

 Biography

 Stanko Horvat graduated from the Music Academy in Zagreb in 1956 where he studied composition in the class of Stjepan Šulek.
 He further studied on the Paris Conservatoire (1958–59) with T. Aubin and privately with René Leibowitz.
-At the Electronic Studio of the Technical University of Berlin he has done studio research (1977–78).
+At the Electronic Studio of Technische Universität Berlin he has done studio research (1977–78).